Epicalable/JARVIS/README.md

 All CRITICAL INFO REGARDING the USER will be STORED IN your PERSONAL COMPUTER and NOT on the INTERNET.

 ## What kind of API should I subscribe to?
-When completed installing by default you can chat with J.A.R.V.I.S but not get any information.
+When completed installing, by default you can chat with J.A.R.V.I.S but not get any information.
 To activate it you will need to head to:

 1. https://newsapi.org/ : For Live News, Morning Briefings and News Headlines.

 2. https://openweathermap.org/ : For current Weather information.

+Both websites once registered will provide you an API key, Users should then copy the API key and paste it in the respective bars in the settings menu.

 ## Some examples of J.A.R.V.I.S commands
 To make JARVIS respond Users will need to enter a Command in the input for which JARVIS will scan for keywords and provide an answer or information.